-Families, Teams and Organisations who are looking to adventure together.
-To learn about themselves, leave a legacy and deploy impact investments both internally and externally.
+Families, Teams and Healers who are looking to adventure together.
+To learn about themselves, leave a legacy and deploy their learnings both internally and externally.
 This is for individuals who are seeking to engage in new systems for living and a mindset of deep abundance and restoration.
-For those looking for innovative outward looking conservation strategies and time together in a unique environment, unplugged from culture’s daily routines.
+For those looking for innovative outward looking healing modalities and time together in a unique environment, unplugged from culture’s daily routines.

 WHAT TO EXPECT